 Everyone loves snow and Japan is no exception to that rule.
 Through the cold winter months, these festivals are sure to give you a warm, fuzzy feeling inside.
-Whether you’re planning to spam Instagram with pics of Sapporo’s Snow Festival, or feeling out in the cold because you can’t make it this year, it’s time to start planning for the next adventure!
+Whether you’re planning to spam Instagram with pics of Sapporo’s Snow Festival, or feeling out in the cold because you can’t make it, it’s time to start planning for the next adventure!

 The most famous snow festival is the Sapporo Snow Festival held on Japan’s northernmost island, Hokkaido.
-Over two million people make the trek to this winter wonderland every February to get a glimpse of the towering snow sculptures that take over Sapporo’s city centre.
+Over two million people make the trek to this winter wonderland every February to get a glimpse of the towering snow sculptures that take over Sapporo’s city center.

 I totally missed Hokkaido off my itinerary, are there any festivals near Tokyo?